mulesoft-catalyst/metrics-toolkit/README.md

 ### ELK steps

+**NOTE:** Dashboards were created and tested with Kibana 7.6.2, adjustments may be necessary for other versions

 1. The Framework will load data into the `metrics` and `platformbenefits` indexes.
 Once data is loaded create an index pattern on Kibana for these indexes
 2. Set the loader strategy to `elk` on the `metrics-framework-{env}.yaml` file, along with the `elk.user` and `elk.password` parameters in the secure `metrics-framework-{env}.yaml` file
 3. To load the dashboards, replace the `<YOUR-INDEX-PATTERN-ID>` occurrences on all of the dashboards provided under `/dashboards/elk` with your index pattern ID.
 The index pattern ID can be obtained on Kibana under `Management>>Index Patterns`